fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 With this approach you can write and compose parsers happily - the parsers are first-class objects.

-This doesn't make implementing `IParseable<'T>` wrong - it's  just very important to understand that you should only implement it on types where the parsing implementation is forever "closed" and "incontrovertible" - that is, will never depend on external controls (beyond culture/date/number formatting, see below), and there are not going to be any variations on how it should act.
+This doesn't make implementing `IParseable<'T>` wrong - it's  just very important to understand that you should only implement it on types where the parsing implementation is forever "closed" and "incontrovertible", as defined above.

 Another way of looking at this is that, unlike actual functions and objects, IWSAM implementations live and are composed at a different "level" than the rest of application - the level of static composition with generics - they are immune to regular parameterization.
-This means using IWSAMs have some of the same characteristics as original Standard ML functors or C++ templates, both of which partition software into two layers - the core language and the composition language.
+This means using IWSAMs has some of the same characteristics as original Standard ML functors or C++ templates, both of which partition software into two layers - the core language and the composition language.
 Another way is to note that IWSAMs are not a first class thing - a method can't return an IWSAM implementation.

 **Summary:** IWSAM implementations are not within the "core" portion of the langauge: they are not first-class objects, can't be produced by methods and, most importantly, can't be additionally parameterized.
 Explicitly plumbing parameters to IWASM implementations is not possible without changing IWSAM definitions.
 Because of this, using IWSAMs exposes you to the open-ended possibility that you will have to remove them should the structure or requirements of your IWSAM implementations change to depend on more information, or else rely on implicit context parameters of mutable global state.
+You should only implement IWSAMs on types where their implementation is forever "closed" and "incontrovertible", as defined above.
+You should not write your primary type-composition frameworks using IWSAMs.

 IWSAMs work best on highly stable types and operations where there is essentially no possibility of requirements changing to include new dependencies.
 Numerics are a good example: these types and operations are highly semantically stable, require little additional information and have very stable contracts.
 However your application code almost certainly isn't like this.